os-js/os-js.org/src/manual/package/application/responsive/index.md

 }
 ```

-Run `grunt config` if you change these settings.
+Run `grunt build:config` if you change these settings.

 ### Base CSS